 Section 889(b) compliance, which is already in effect, requires that contractors providing “covered telecommunication equipment or services” to the federal government reconfigure their supply chains to exclude Huwaei/ZTE components in the final products or services.
 This regulation was put into place via an interim rule that was updated in early 2020.

 The government mandates that contractors annually disclose whether the supplies or services they offer include covered telecommunications equipment or services.
 Additionally, they must report to the government if they use covered telecommunications equipment or services during contract performance.

 Section 889 (a)(1)(B) will have a much broader impact on the government and contractors.
 The statute’s language is extensive and necessitates substantial interpretation from regulatory authorities during implementation.
 The definitions of the term “use” might imply that the government could prohibit doing business with a government contractor if the contractor’s internet service provider (ISP) utilizes Huawei/ZTE equipment in providing internet service.

 An even more extreme example has been raised for those contractors that use security cameras containing Huawei/ZTE components.

 Next Steps for Government and Contractors

-Government stakeholders and contractors need to inventory their telecommunication equipment and evaluate their supply chain and acquisition procedures in order to identify prohibited equipment in their infrastructure.
+Government stakeholders and contractors need to inventory their telecommunication equipment.
+Evaluate their supply chain and acquisition procedures in order to identify prohibited equipment in their infrastructure.

 This is a difficult task for legacy ITAM tools.
 Which fail to discover and fully identify the manufacturers of all devices in all environments (IT, OT, IoT).
 Some organizations use multiple tools and patch together inventory reports which results in gaps in visibility.
 Additionally, white-labeled and private-labeled devices may create further ambiguity.